codezonediitj/adaboost/README.md

 6. Execute, `make`.
 Do not execute, `make -j5` if you are using `-DINSTALL_GOOGLETEST=ON` otherwise `make` will try to link tests with `gtest gtest_main` before `GoogleTest` is installed into your system.
 7. To test, run, `./bin/*`.
 Ensure that you have used the option `-DBUILD_TESTS=ON` in step 5 above.

-We provide the following options for `cmake`,

-1. `BUILD_TESTS`

-By default `OFF`, set it to `ON` if you wish to run the tests.
-Tests are stored in the `bin` under your build directory.

-2. `INSTALL_GOOGLETEST`

-By default `ON`, set it to `OFF` if you do not want to update the already existing GoogleTest on your system.
-Note that it uses the `master` branch of https://github.com/google/googletest.

-3. `CMAKE_PREFIX_PATH`

-Required for installing.
-Defines the path where the library is to be installed.
-Set it to, `/usr/local/include` on Linux based systems.

 **Windows**

 1. git clone https://github.com/codezonediitj/adaboost